CapacitorSet/Glovebox/README.md

 ## Misc notes

 Uses a custom version of gsl::span for syntactic reasons.
 If it ever needs to be updated, apply the patch in gsl_span.diff to gsl/span from the Microsoft GSL.

+## Licensing

+Copyright 2018 CapacitorSet `<capacitorset@gmail.com>`.
+Licensed under the terms in the file "LICENSE".

+Contact the author for commercial usage and licensing.